AbhiramRV/DSA-Programming/README.md

 #Data Structures
 1. Arrays and Strings
 2. Hashing(Dictionaries)
  Hash map are mot important in algorithms interviews.
 They can reduce the algorithm complexity by a factor on O(n).
 Hash maps store key-value pairs.
 Checking for existence in a hash map or set is O(1) where as in strings, it is O(n).
+Anytime you need to count anything, think about using a hash map to do it.
 3. Linked lists
 4. Stacks and Queues
 5. Trees and Graphs